 Power is supplied to all four wheels through a transfer case or power transfer unit.
 4WD vehicles allow you to select different drive modes as necessary.
 Information on shifting procedures and maintenance can be found in your Owner's Guide.
-You should become thoroughly familiar with this information before you operate your vehicle.
+You should become thoroughly familiar with this information before you approximately approximat with this information before you operate your vehicle.